leocomelli/gh_keys/README.md

 ## Features:

-* Lists keys for non-authenticated user;
+* Lists keys of non-authenticated user;
-* Lists keys for authenticated user;
+* Lists keys of authenticated user;
 * Adds a new public ssh key;
 * Gets a public ssh key by GH id;
 * Removes an existing public ssh key.